DanielHeld/online-shopping-list-angular-firebase/README.md

 The user details and their shopping list items are stored using the [Firebase firestore](https://firebase.google.com/products/firestore).

 Signup and verify your email.
 ![signup screenshot](src/assets/signup_screenshot.png)

-Login with your userdata or reset the password with your email
+Login with your userdata or reset the password with your email.
 ![login screenshot](src/assets/login_screenshot.png)

 Edit your personal shopping list.